Workiva/dart_dev/README.md

 expansion can be enabled using the `followSymlinks` property in the `local` configuration field.

-Any additional arguments specified after the command name are passed to the underlying task process as additional command line arguments.
-For instance `pub run dart_dev exampleTask --example-argument 23` would pass the example argument and value as additions to call to `dart exampleTask_task.dart --example-argument 23`.
-This allows the task to parse it's arguments independently.
+Any arguments specified after the local task name are passed to the underlying task process as command line arguments.
+For instance, `pub run dart_dev exampleTask --example-argument 23` would pass the example argument and value as additions to the underlying system command `dart exampleTask_task.dart --example-argument 23`.
+This allows the task to parse its arguments independently of dart_dev.

 Executable types identify how a given task should execute.
 Dart and bash scripts are supported out of the box.
 The set of available executable types can